winnie54/alx-low_level_programming/0x00-hello_world/README.md

-Script that runs a C file through a preprocessor and saves it in another file
+Compiles a c file but does not link